A brief history of the toilet – DW – 11/18/2024

 And while most people in Germany take their own toilet for granted, the situation is strikingly different around the world.
 According to the United Nations, 3.5 billion people live without safe sanitation: This is a full-blown global sanitation crisis, says the UN.
 Without proper facilities, diseases spread more easily and drinking water can become polluted, causing hundreds of thousands of deaths each year.

-To highlight the problem, the United Nations declared November 19 World Toilet Day.
+To highlight the problem, the United Nations has declared November 19 World Toilet Day.

 Do as the Romans do